 So often enough, I’d even come up with a conclusion that he wasn’t interested (because he didn’t do this, or didn’t say that, blablabla)

 But the truth isn’t this simple… Is it?

 Why do we get scared

-When you enter the relationship that you’ve been kind of wishing for, you’d think everything is perfect… until fear creeps in.
-Little by little.
+When you enter the relationship that you’ve been wishing for, you’d think everything would be perfect… We think love is easy.
+And it is.
+However, our past hurts and disappointments weren’t.
+And so, little by little, fear creeps in.

 I would like you to consider these two possible reasons.

 First one is that you might be scared of the possibility of being rejected.

 Deep down, you might already be thinking about the consequences if the relationship breaks down.
 The more you invest yourself in the relationship, the bigger the fear gets.